lightspaceliam/grpc-poc/ReadMe.md

 ## Nullable Support

 Issue, I have a database table with nullable columns.
 When I derive the data into my gRPC service I don’t want to have to escape those values manually.
 I would prefer the framework handle this as I would prefer to reduce complexity and reduce the requirement for extra unit testing.
-Also when the data is inserted or updated into my database, I want to be able to store null instead of a default value such as a zero, empty string, … Similar to C#, Protobuf does support nullable types, you just have to declare the correct type:
+Also when the data is inserted or updated into my database, I want to be able to store null instead of a default value such as a zero, empty string, … Similar to C#, Protobuf does support nullable types:

 **C#**
 ```c#